Best Genshin Impact 4.0 characters: Tier list (August 2023)

 It is fair to say that the Dendro Traveler is the strongest version of the Traveler so far and Genshin Impact players have finally gained confidence in their skills.

-The Dendro Traveler helps with off-field Dendro application and at the moment, this is a very useful skill for triggering reactions.
+The Dendro Traveler helps with off-field Dendro application and this is a very useful skill for triggering reactions.

 Cyno is quite similar to Tighnari because he also requires a Dendro support to showcase his true damage-dealing potential.
 While this isn’t a bad thing, it compels us to rank this main DPS lower on this list because Hu Tao, Ganyu, and even Xiao can outperform him without any support units.